 For a fun, family atmosphere, Glasgow holds a day of Hogmanay celebrations that includes Scottish ceilidh dancing, music and activities which finish early enough for you all to welcome the New Year in at home.

 Similar celebrations take place across Scotland, where pubs and high streets welcome well wishers and venues offer ceilidhs, dinners, live music and more.
-Many towns and villages have their own traditions, such as The Ba’ in Kirkwall, Orkney; a mass football competition held at the beginning of January.
+Many towns and villages have their own traditions to welcome in the New Year, including a number of dramatic fire festivals and The Ba’ in Kirkwall, Orkney; a mass football competition held at the beginning of January.

 Several hotels and travel agents offer special Hogmanay package breaks with event tickets included.
 Whether you want a five-star room for two in a city centre hotel, a self-catered loch-side cabin for a quiet celebration or an exclusive venue for a great party, it’s best to book well in advance to ensure that you don’t miss out on a great start to your New Year.